MaximumG9/DilutedStockfish/README.md

 </div>

 ## Diluted Stockfish
-Diluted Stockfish is a fork of stockfish that literally just makes it so 30% of the time, instead of playing a move decided by the engine, it will play a random legal move.
-What follows, is the normal stockfish readme:
+Diluted Stockfish is a fork of stockfish that literally just makes it so x% of the time, instead of playing a move decided by the engine, it will play a random legal move.
+Each executable is marked as stockfishx.
+X is a number that means x% of the time it will play stockfish moves eg. stockfish70 means 70% of the moves are decided by stockfish and 30% are decided randomly.What follows, is the normal stockfish readme:

 ## Overview